SpyrosoftOsijek/ecg-esp32/README.md

 #  ECG data processing on ESP32-S3

+## Authors: Juraj Marinčić, Valentina Jelavić
+## Mentor: Flip Kulić

-This project demonstrates how to process ECG signals using the ESP32-S3 and send the processed data over Bluetooth.
+This project was developed as part of an internship at Spyrosoft.
+It demonstrates how to process ECG signals using the ESP32-S3 and send the processed data over Bluetooth.
 The ESP target will read ECG data from the MAX30001 sensor, process the data, and then output the processed data via Bluetooth.
 The pins for reading the ECG data and outputting the processed data can be configured via `menuconfig`.

 ### Data Processing